karl-hallgren/cp_on_graph_of_timeseries/README.md

 The code was tested with Python 3.7, and it requires `numpy`, `pandas`, `scipy.special`, `networkx`, `matplotlib`, `pickle`

+Address for questions: karl.hallgren17@imperial.ac.uk

 The code is organised into three folders as described below.

 ## model_and_sampler